-Even the best quality mixture can be undone by improper handling along the process chain.
+Even the best quality mixture can be undone by improper powder and material handling along the manufacturing process chain.

 When you are moving, pouring, conveying or processing materials, each step can affect product quality.
 The product can become un-mixed so that there is no longer the same proportion of ingredients in each of the consumer consumption units (or ‘doses’ to put it another way).

 In some market sectors this may not matter too much, for example you could sometimes tolerate occasionally getting a drink that is a bit too sugary or not flavored enough.
 But for some products that contain vitamins & minerals it is vital that the correct amount reaches the consumer – in this instance there is no doubt the importance of avoiding the breakdown of an homogeneous mixture.

 With recipes that use multiple powder material segregation can be an issue.

 In order to provide high quality, high functioning products, modern recipes often use a variety of different powder types, all of which have different particulate characteristics.
 Separation of a mixture is caused by the differences in size, shape or density of the powder particles.